 Here are Zen art principles which we see in such art forms as Japanese gardens and Ikebana flower arrangements.
 I try to apply these principles in my paintings:

-- Eliminate clutter by excluding non essential
+- Eliminate clutter by excluding non essentials

 - Less is more and see beauty in understatement